DevSilv/ARCHIVED-animated-css-cat/README.md

     - The browser in which I have tested this website is Firefox Quantum 65.0 (64-bit) for Fedora.
     - To test how the website would look like and feel in a mobile device (UI and UX), I was using Firefox's [Responsive Design Mode](https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_Mode); the smallest size of the content area that I was testing with was 300 pixels wide and 300 pixels high.

+---

-\* _At least as of 2019 Feb 14, there seems to be a problem with the npm's clone package required by the "local" LESS compiler to work properly.
+\* At least as of 2019 Feb 14, there seems to be a problem with the npm's clone package required by the "local" LESS compiler to work properly.
 That caused that I was having an option to choose either a CDN's LESS script (see the [LESS website](http://lesscss.org/)), or to compile LESS code using an online service.
-I have chosen the latter._
+I have chosen the latter.

-\*\* _To fulfil the presumptions of the website architecture that I wanted to implement, I had three choices: (1) plain XMLHttpRequest API (in JavaScript), (2) "external" framework or library (like jQuery), (3) HTML Imports.
+\*\* To fulfil the presumptions of the website architecture that I wanted to implement, I had three choices: (1) plain XMLHttpRequest API (in JavaScript), (2) "external" framework or library (like jQuery), (3) HTML Imports.
 I have decided to use the first solution.
-This is for two reasons: because the [HTML Imports](https://developer.mozilla.org/en-US/docs/Web/Web_Components/HTML_Imports) are either not yet implemented or obsolete in the web browsers world; and because I think that the use of "external" software would be over-complicating or over-simplifying in this case._
+This is for two reasons: because the [HTML Imports](https://developer.mozilla.org/en-US/docs/Web/Web_Components/HTML_Imports) are either not yet implemented or obsolete in the web browsers world; and because I think that the use of "external" software would be over-complicating or over-simplifying in this case.

+---

 ### A note about used HTML and CSS techniques and principles